metamath/lamp-guide/docs/11/index.md

 but sometimes when editing it doesn't help.
 Please remove unwanted parentheses and make sure the statement looks exactly as in the example.

+Feel free to use statement fragment selectors instead to make this change.

 > Now press the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify),